Nomsu's Syntax

 Blocks

-Blocks are a way to group multiple actions together, or to put actions into their
+Blocks are a way to group multiple actions together, or to put actions into

-ends when the indentation ends.
+block ends when the indentation ends.
 In the above example, _ means _

-an action with two arguments, an action:
+is an action with two arguments, an

-(say how cool $person is)
+action: (say how cool $person is)

-and a block that contains
+and a block that contains say "\$person is awesome!!"

 Nomsu's basic control flow structures are just actions that use blocks: